Cloud migration / Migration planning

 When is partial migration better?

 Partial migration is often better when one workload slice causes the cost problem and can move without dragging the whole platform with it.
+GPU jobs, batch work, storage-heavy paths, or isolated services can be candidates if data movement and operations remain manageable.

 How long should migration payback be?